myoomotwani/chess-Low-Level-Design/README.md

-# chessLLD
+# chess Simulator Low level design
 # Description of the project
-This is a project to simulate a sequence of chess moves.
+This  project is a low level design to simulate a sequence of chess moves.
 For each move , the program is expected to

 --> Make a move if the move is valid <br />
 --> Skip the move if the move is invalid.

 # Rules
 The rules and description of the game can be referred from this link. https://workat.tech/machine-coding/practice/design-chess-validator-to77d8oqpx2h <br />